polkascan/py-substrate-interface/README.md

 When only an `url` is provided, it tries to determine certain properties like `ss58_format` and `type_registry_preset` automatically by calling the RPC method `system_properties`.

-At the moment this will work for Polkadot, Kusama, Kulupu and Westend nodes, for other chains the `ss58_format` (default 42) and  `type_registry` (defaults to the latest vanilla Substrate types) should be set manually.
+At the moment this will work for most `MetadataV14` and above chains like Polkadot, Kusama, Acala, Moonbeam, for other chains the `ss58_format` (default 42) and  `type_registry` (defaults to the latest vanilla Substrate types) should be set manually.

 ### Manually set required properties